Guidance on the use of storage and access technologies

 - Our expectations for consent mechanisms

-- Can we rely on settings-led consent?
+- Can we rely on settings-based consent?

 - Can we rely on feature-led consent?